I-Space (Chinese company)

 In July 2019, i-Space successfully launched the Hyperbola-1 and reached low Earth orbit on its maiden flight, becoming the first private company from China to achieve orbit.
-A second launch of the Hyperbola-1 in February 2021 failed to reach orbit, as did the third attempt in August 2021 and the fourth in May 2022.
+The company's next three orbital launch attempts (two in 2021 and one in 2022) using the same launch vehicle all ended in failure.
+But a return to success in orbital launches with the Hyperbola-1 followed in 2023 when the company conducted a successful test launch with no payload in April of that year and continued with a December 2023 launch that placed the DEAR-1 satellite in an SSO orbit.

 History

 The company was founded in 2016.

 By 2019, i-Space had successfully launched the Hyperbola-1S and Hyperbola-1Z single-stage solid-propellant test rockets into space on suborbital test flights, and then reached low Earth orbit with Hyperbola-1 on its maiden flight on 25 July 2019, becoming the first private company from China to have achieved orbit.
-The dummy payload for that maiden flight was a Changan Oshan X7 SUV, making it the second car to ever reach space.

 The company raised US$173 million in private capital in a series B round during 2020.